trustwebmaster/php_cart_api_system/README.md

 # API documentation:
 All API End points and documentation can be found at:

+##In the Headers include Key = Accept and Value = application/json for every request

 The following is just a simple list of the api end points:

 - CREATE USER